chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

 * What level of confidence do you need for these targets?
 * How does the operator interact with the interface?

-While these considerations are essential, they are not difficult to incorporate.
+While these essential considerations lie outside the data science specialisation, they are not difficult to incorporate.
 Data scientists must work closely with ISR operators to design a man-machine team that kicks ass.

 The things to take away from this post are: